 Can I discontinue service without coming in?

-Yes, a form is provided at the website under forms.
-You may e-mail the form in along with a copy of your driver's License or picture ID for customer verification.
+Yes, a form is provided at the website under Customer Forms.
+You can complete the form electronically, or you may e-mail the form in along with a copy of your driver's License or picture ID for customer verification.

 No. The owner needs to come in and point out the location on a map.
 Due to cost and liability issues, this is a requirement.